 Prices in Australian Dollars

-We advise taking our Travel Insurance to cover items such as cancellation of tour due to minimum numbers not met, or adverse weather conditions, injury, evacuation, delayed flights, illness, etc. We have organised through NIB Insurance for you to purchase travel insurance directly with them – please click here for details.
-Note insurance is only available for Australian residents only, international guests will need to source alternative insurance.
+Travel Insurance is compulsory for all international bookings.
+Travel Insurance covers items such as cancellation of tour due to minimum numbers not met, or adverse weather conditions, injury, evacuation, delayed flights, illness, etc. We have partnered with Cover-More to provide travel insurance to our guests.
+To get a quote or purchase travel insurance directly with them CLICK HERE .